MTV (UK & Ireland): MTV Live

-MTV on Pluto
+MTV on Pluto TV and 5

 Beginning in 2022, some MTV-branded channels began to appear on the British version of the Paramount-owned streaming platform Pluto TV - the move followed on from the establishment of similar streams on Pluto in other territories.
 The streams are, like the rest of the Pluto TV channels, available at no cost to viewers.
 As of October 2025, the available services included: